 A month or so, my good friend Jamie (aka my cupcake groupie) mentioned that she’d seen a lemon cupcake with raspberry frosting over on Pinterest, that looked to-die-for.
 It sounded great, and I added it to my “to-bake” list.
 Sadly, I hadn’t come across any good-looking raspberries since she’d mentioned it.
 That is of course, until 1 day before we left for Charleston.
 Oh yeah, and they weren’t raspberries, they were blackberries.
 But I decided to make it work, and make them happen!
 I mean, how can you go wrong with any lemon-berry combo?

 They were absolutely, positively fabulous.
 I used Annie’s recipe for lemon cake, homegirl has yet to let me down on the cake front (or any other front in the kitchen for that matter!), and it was absolutely perfect.
-Light, lemony, and slightly tart from the addition of lemon zest.
+Light, lemony, and a beautiful brightness from the addition of lemon zest.
 And for the frosting, I just used my standard buttercream recipe, then added some pureed blackberries for flavor and color.
 They were so gorgeous, and it’s always a proud moment when you get that kind of beautiful color with no additional food coloring.

 These little gems just have me hungrier for the warmer, sunnier times to come in the next month or so.
 However, it’s looking like we have one more blast of winter ahead of us this week!
 I hope everyone stays safe and warm, and bakes these fabulous cupcakes to brighten your day while you’re stuck inside!

 3 cups cake flour